gdufrene/nginx-ffm/README.md

     What about implementing an Arena around nginx pool scopes ?

 [ ] Implement more servlet operations.
+    First basic OutputStream implementation done over a ngx_buf_t.
     Efficient I/O based on nginx pools and buffers seems to be a good idea.
     Specific Input and OutputStreams should be inspired by https://github.com/nginx/unit/blob/master/src/java/nxt_jni_InputStream.c